Adding this to #infosec

 Can't even effing play amazon, Google play, etc, on their native, inception platform, the PC browser, without a hardware dongle and why?
 Because they said so.
 Because you need to spend more money.
 Or you don't get access to the best looking copies of your legally purchased media, and it has nothing to do with hardware limitations.

 "evaluate whether AMD might be a better choice than Intel" - you mean the AMD that refuses to release any microcode updates at all to end users?
 Yes, I'm aware that you can get them "on the internet", but not from AMDs homepage, so AMD really does not look that great in that evaluation...

 @tbr @stevelord @aidalgol @tek imho Intel is currently hit by most recent publications because they are a juicy target: known to have design defects and huge popularity.
 I've heard of a handful of research groups working on AMD currently because the easy Intel finds are done now.
 I guess this whole cpu bug rigmarole will go on for at least another three years with at most two months between new findings.

 A nice little Mastodon instance.
-Mild trolling encouraged, but not required.
+Mild trolling encouraged (keep it local), but not required.
 Malicious behaviour is not tolerated.
 Follow Wheaton's law and you'll be fine.